See Northern Thailand and Laos, in a comprehensive trip for travellers who have two and a half weeks or more.

 - Wat Phou Temple entrance fee

-Want it all?
-Get a Full Moon Flexi Tour.
+If you would prefer a tour with accommodation and more activities included, check out the Full Moon Flexi Tour.
 Get all the same great benefits + accommodation and top rated activities.

 |Laos Travel Guide